 Take a hike and enjoy the serenity at the Southern Ridges, a combination of 10 trails connecting 3 parks that gives a panoramic view of the Singapore harbour.
 The trails lead through an amalgamation of natural landscapes and unique architectural structures, such as the famous Henderson Bridge.
 Hikers and visitors also often spot monkeys and interesting bird species!

 A trail where nature and urbanity come together, the Southern Ridges has become the ideal spot for family outings, bird lovers, and nature enthusiasts.
-Freshen up after your hike at Park Hotel Alexandra in comfortable rooms that peek out to the majestic backdrop of the Southern Ridges.

 4) FORT CANNING PARK